tBaxter/activity-monitor/readme.md

 This is done in activity_monitor.signals.create_or_update, which does the bulk of the work.
 Among other things, it:

-* Uses the "check" field to determine if an object should or shouldn't be shown
+* Uses the "check" field to determine if an object should or shouldn't be shown.
 * Checks if the user is superuser.
 If so, you don't want to show it in the user activity monitor.
-* Sorts out user field, profile field, etc. and determines a valid user object
+* Sorts out user field and determines a valid user object.
-* Checks if the object has a future timestamp (such as future-published blog entries) before adding
+* Checks if the object has a future timestamp (such as future-published blog entries) before adding.
 * Throws away activities if the related object is deleted or otherwise removed.
 * Makes sure the activity does not already exist.
-* Saves who did it, what they did it to, and when
+* Saves who did it (actor), what they did, what they did it to, and when.

+To minimize queries, you can access the related user via 'actor', or just a unicode representation of their name with 'actor_name'.
+Similarly the target object is available as 'content_object', but a simple unicode representation is available as "target"